furkankursav/LadderGenerator/README.md

 <h1>How to use?</h1>

-1. Drop the Ladder actor on the stage, located in the LadderGenerator folder in the C++ Classes directory.
-2. In Ladder Generator, select the top and middle shape of the ladder and adjust its height.
+1. Create blueprint of ProceduralLadder in C++ Classes or you can use ProceduralLadderGenerator > Blueprints > BP_ProceduralLadder
+2. Drag & drop your actor into the level.
+3. Select your actor from level and change properties under Ladder > Custimization